sweekruth17/DBMSMiniProject/readme.md

 # Inventory Management System
-helppppppp meeeeee
-finally getting the hang of git from vs code muhahahahahahhahahahahahhahaha
+A DBMS to maintain and view the information of a)Supplier b)Products c)Orders d)Categories